ReneBuschow/AB_2022/README.md

 1cc68bff-5685-426e-a525-57f8d2730b0a.xml & 2c6ffef5-2412-4ab3-8637-50bc9c2a55a6.model / intellesis model

-To streamline our worksflows use custome macro/batch function for automated processing our data.
-Here we have a short snippet that runs thorugh folders with imaging z-stack data and produces Max-Intensity-Projection.
+To streamline our worksflows we use custome macro/batch functions for automated data processing.
+Here we have a short snippet that runs through folders with imaging z-stack and produces Max-Intensity-Projection.

 RB_mip_projector.czmac / batch function